FRED-2/OptiType/README.md

 Go to the project web page and download a pre-compiled binary of RazerS 3 or follow the instruction in the Compilation from Source Code section.

-7) Install an ILP solver supported by Coopr (e.g. CPLEX or GLPK) and make sure that it is globally executable
+7) Install an ILP solver supported by Coopr (e.g. CPLEX or CBC) and make sure that it is globally executable

 8) Configure the config.ini